A big success at TGS2016! We'll show you behind the scenes of the photo article

 convert kakkoii.jpg -resize 20% t2.jpg

-The option's position and format are the same.
+The position and formatting of the options are the same.

-When it comes to resizing, the -resize option seems to be the winner because it's more intuitive and easier to remember.
+When it comes to resizing, I think the -resize option is superior because it's more intuitive and easier to remember.

 Let's look at the information about the images created using each method